kazutaka7682/custom-bigdecimal/README.md

 In this repository, the BigDecimal class is implemented using C++.

-In addition, we have performed 10000 random digit quadrature calculations.
+In addition, I have performed 10000 random digit quadrature calculations.

 As a background, the calculation results may be rounded in single-precision and double-precision calculations.